 Lucy Pruzan was born and raised in Uruguay and has lived in Seattle for more than 60 years.
 Lucy is a retired nurse who, along with her husband, Herb, invests in real estate and new and emerging companies in the Pacific Northwest.
 Lucy served as president of the Jewish Federation of Greater Seattle, among her many other volunteer activities.
 Lucy is the former Chair of the Trusteeship Committee.

-Greg Roer, Chair Trusteeship and Governance Committee, and Vice Chair Finance/Audit Committee, is a Seattle native who along with his wife, Dorothy, is the owner of Roer & Company CPA firm, specializing in tax and trusts.
+Greg Roer is a Seattle native who along with his wife, Dorothy, is the owner of Roer & Company CPA firm, specializing in tax and trusts.
 Greg is also the Director of Seattle Campus of Golden Gate University Graduate School of Taxation.
-He is the past president of Seattle Hebrew Academy, Founder and Board Member of Minyan Ohr Chadash.
+He is the past president of Seattle Hebrew Academy, and Founder and Board Member of Minyan Ohr Chadash.
 Greg joined the Samis board in 2016 is the Chair of the Trusteeship and Governance Committee and the Vice Chair of the Finance/Audit Committee.
 Greg is a great-nephew of Sam Israel.

 Ernie Sherman is a Seattle native and owner of Pacific Plumbing Supply Co which has branches in Washington and Alaska.
-Ernie splits his time between Hawaii.
-Seattle and Camano Island.
-He is one of the original Samis Board Members and is a member of the Endowment Investment Committee.
+Ernie splits his time between Hawaii, Seattle, and Camano Island.
+He is one of the original Samis Board Members and a member of the Endowment Investment Committee.